What to Know Before You Buy a Woodmizer Sawmill

 Before Purchasing, Review the Benefits and Drawbacks

 Woodmizer claims to be the “world leader in the portable sawmill industry.”
-Despite the truth of this claim, there is no doubt that Woodmizer is one of the world's top manufacturers.
+Regardless of the truth of this claim, there is no doubt that Woodmizer is one of the world's top manufacturers.
 In the United States, they have become the go-to company when a sawyer is looking for a reliable, portable sawmill.
 Their products are geared toward hobbyists and professionals and come in a variety of sizes and price points.

 What Sets Woodmizer Apart?

 Most Woodmizer sawmills feature what they call a “cantilever design” on a monorail system.
 What this means is that the sawmill head travels down a single track and is mounted to a single post.
 One misconception is that this creates an inaccurate cut.
-Some think that having the saw head mounted to a single post translates into less support, which causes head to flex, resulting in a tapered cut.
+Some think that having the saw head mounted to a single post translates into less support, which causes the head to flex, resulting in a tapered cut.
 However, that is an inaccurate assumption.
 Woodmizer has overcome flexing with a monorail system that supports the saw head on the top and bottom of the single rail track.
 This feature is a truly technologically innovative design.

 Advantages of the Cantilever Design

 With only one post to workaround, you can saw logs that are larger than you would expect to be able to cut.
-You don't have to squeeze the log between 2 or more posts.
+You don't have to squeeze the log between two or more posts.
 This gives you the ability to whittle the log down to a more manageable size right on the mill.
 An odd-shaped log can also be sliced more easily on this cantilever design.

 Another advantage of this unique Woodmizer design is that you can cut logs accurately on an uneven surface.
 While it is always a good idea to get your sawmill as level as possible, the monorail design gives you more flexibility since the saw head is always parallel to the track.